Client Preparation (Interior)

 Closets: Please remove all clothing if we are painting closets.
 Be mindful that we often need to enclose the area with plastic.
 If we are not painting the closets, please retrieve all clothing required before paint production.

 Kitchens: Please clear all counters and tables so that we can cover them.
-If we are painting the inside of the cupboard, placing items in common areas and hallways are ideal.
+If we are painting the inside of the cupboard, placing items in common areas and hallways is ideal.

 Bedrooms: In most cases, items in the bedroom can be put on the bed, if we do not need overhead access to the area.
 Consider the weight of the bed so that we are still able to move it.
 Please remove all personal items.